Civil Practice Guidelines

 O. The Court sometimes imposes time limits on opening statements, voir dire, closing argument and the overall presentation of evidence where Counsel are unable to closely manage the anticipated duration of their case.
 Jurors in this Court are ordinarily summoned for a one week/one-trial period, and staying within a tight time frame is essential in all but the most complex trials.

 P. Refer to all adult witnesses or participants, including your own client(s), as “Mr.” or “Ms.” or use other appropriate titles such as “Dr.” First names shall not be used.

-Consistent with Local Rule 22, Counsel must call the Staff Attorney as soon as possible to advise when a case is settled.
+Consistent with Local Rule 22, Counsel must call the Secretary as soon as possible to advise when a case is settled.
 This Court normally has multiple trials scheduled every day; notice enables the Court and attorneys in other pending cases to plan appropriately.
 Furthermore, prompt notice avoids unnecessary work on motions after a matter already is resolved by the parties.

 |Bio of Judge David Young Judge David Young was elected to serve the citizens of Franklin County as a Judge in the Municipal Court in 2011 and as a Judge in the General Division of the Common Pleas Court in 2014.
 While in Municipal Court, Judge Young served as the Chairperson of the Specialized Docket Committee.

 Judge Young is active in the Franklin County community, serving on the Board of Trustees of the Alvis House.
 Judge Young has also shared his judicial experience with the community by having local students shadow him for a day at the courthouse, teaching lessons on the Bill of Rights at a local middle school, speaking to multiple organizations about his time on the bench, and conducting many wedding ceremonies both in and out of the courthouse.